 Evaluating street capacity versus usage can help identify where opportunities for mobility improvements exist.
 If volumes are far lower than available capacity, there is space to fill in the gaps with other transportation needs, such as pedestrian and bike improvements.
 Greenville Avenue was designed to have a capacity of 45,000 vehicles per day.
 Today, it has a usage between 11,000 (north of the DART Arapaho Center Station) and 13,000 (south of Arapaho Road) vehicles per day.
 Historically dating back to 1987, the highest average count of vehicles per day on Greenville Avenue occurred in 1988 with 18,734.
 Because of this low volume, this roadway was identified for potential bike and pedestrian improvements.
 Testing of this concept and in-depth traffic analysis was the next step to determine its feasibility long-term.

-The City of Richardson is currently conducting a study on Greenville Avenue from Campbell Road to Jackson Street for potential mobility improvements.
-As part of this project, a temporary demonstration of pedestrian and bicycle improvements will be installed.
-The purpose of this temporary demonstration project is to test the effectiveness of the improvements and collect data to better inform our decision-making process to potentially install improvements permanently.
-This project is partially funded by a grant from AARP.
-Below is a project timeline for the study.
+The City of Richardson began conducting a traffic study on Greenville Avenue from Campbell Road to Jackson Street in May 2019 for potential mobility improvements.
+As part of this study, a temporary demonstration of pedestrian and bicycle improvements was installed.
+The purpose of this temporary demonstration project was to test the effectiveness of the improvements and collect data to better inform our decision-making process to potentially install improvements permanently.
+The project was partially funded by a grant from AARP.
+Below is the demonstration project and traffic study timeline.

 - May 15 - May 21, 2019 – Initial data collection period: traffic counts/speeds recorded; pedestrian activities surveyed